The Museum's address is:

 Pinner HA5 1AE.

-It is open from 11am-4pm on Friday-Sunday.
+It is open from 11am-4pm on Thursday-Sunday.
 We are recruiting volunteers and hope to be able to open for longer hours soon.
 Please check back for details.

 Pinner is in North-West London and is on the London Underground, Metropolitan Line, just 25 minutes from Baker St. The Museum is less than 10 minutes’ walk from Pinner station (lifts in station serving both platforms).
 Four buses stop even closer, on Bridge St: H11, H12, H13 and 183.